Ask the Doctor

 Questions about kidney disease?
 Risk factors?
 Signs and symptoms?
 Are you concerned about yourself, a friend or family member?
 Ask Dr. Spry.

-Careful testing has shown that the transplanted kidney can increase its function as in other situations resulting in a single kidney, reaching a level of function that is about 40 percent greater than a normal level for a single kidney.
+Yes.
+Careful testing has shown that a transplanted kidney can also increase in size and function.
+It can reach a level of function that is about 40 percent greater than a normal level for a single kidney.

-If you have more questions, you should speak to your doctor.
+If you have more questions, you should speak to your healthcare provider.

 If you would like more information, please contact us.

 ©2014 National Kidney Foundation.
 All rights reserved.
 This material does not constitute medical advice.
 It is intended for informational purposes only.
 Please consult a physician for specific treatment recommendations.